Introduction: Somewhat Complete PCB Fabrication

 It's worth taking care to ensure the drill is lined up properly with the pad.
 If nothing else, getting a hole mis-aligned is really, really annoying.
 Also it can make a component not fit properly.
 At worst it can cause the pad to not be connected to the track.

 With care you can make slotted holes for components that have flat leads.
 Drill two holes which correspond to the ends of the slot, and carefully "mill" the space between them by sliding the board back and forth whilst lowering the drill by very tiny amounts.
 Be super careful doing this, I broke a drill bit doing it.
+Since first writing this instructable, I have bought a set of fine milling bits for making odd shaped holes.
+They work very well.

 This is also where you find any mistakes you missed when checking your layout.
 You can see I got some pads joined together, and also got a component placed so it overlaps the edge of a heatsink.
 I cut between the pads by milling the copper away with the drill, but the mis-placed component will have to go on the underside of the board.